chupre/dotfiles/README.md

   - **Rofi** (application launcher).

 > The polybar and rofi theming part is a bit slow, but the result is nice.
 > I originally tried using the `pywal` script provided in [adi1090x/polybar-themes](https://github.com/adi1090x/polybar-themes) (this is where I got the initial polybar config), but it didn't preserve the intended shading style of the polybar theme and resulted in poor visuals.
 So I wrote my own simple script that respects the design better.
-Since font color doesn't change, sometimes it may be difficult to read with light wallpapers, probably should make the script adjust font color.
+Since font color doesn't change, sometimes it may be difficult to read with light wallpapers, probably should make the script adjust font color or limit how bright can a shade color be.

 ![](images/1.png)
 ![](images/2.png)